 Kincorth & Cove Bay receptions now have supplies of hearing aid batteries.
 Please contact reception if you require replacement batteries for your hearing aid.

-The practice is pleased to announce that Janet Ede, specialist Nurse Practitioners, joins us most days now to help with offering on the day appointments and are doing clinics at both our Kincorth & Cove surgeries.
-Janet is able to deal with acute conditions such as chest infections, ear and throat conditions and is able to issue prescriptions where clinically indicated.
+The practice is pleased to announce that Lisa Gordon, Advanced Nurse Practitioners, joins us four days a week now to help with offering on the day appointments and are doing clinics at both our Kincorth & Cove surgeries.
+Lisa is able to deal with acute conditions such as chest infections, ear and throat conditions and is able to issue prescriptions where clinically indicated.

-The receptionists will book you an appointment with Janet if they feel it is appropriate.
-Janet is not able to treat pregnant women or mental health conditions.
+The receptionists will book you an appointment with Lisa if they feel it is appropriate.
+Lisa is not able to treat pregnant women or mental health conditions.

 On behalf of the Health and Transport Action Plan partners we would like to makeyou aware of THInC (Transport to Healthcare Information Centre).
 THInC canhelp patients by providing practical transport advice for people whohave difficulty getting to and from medical appointments in Grampian.The service provides a dedicated telephone service offering guidance onaccessing suitable transport options to get to and from appointments whenthey have no means of personal transport.
 The centre can provide details ofsuitable bus or train times, contact telephone numbers and other servicessuch as local dial-a-bus or voluntary car schemes.Please note that THInC does not book transport but can assist with traveladvice.The centre is the first of its kind in the UK and is a joint initiativebetween Aberdeen City Council, Aberdeenshire Council, Moray Council, NHSGrampian, The Scottish Ambulance Service and Nestrans.
 THInC is one of theprojects taken forward as part of the Health and Transport Action Plan.Please call THInC on 01343 567839 between 9am-4pm, Monday to Friday.
 Callsare charged at local rate.